readyready15728/misc/awakemud-notes.md

 firearms including a sniper rifle I might want to get someday.
 * Mister Johann at The Banshee in Touristville offers work.
 (Or did, until I outgrew him.)
+* The "young human male" run involves going out into the back alley in the western end of The Skeleton.
 * Hyeon Sang-chul at Y.Y.
 Korean BBQ in Touristville offers work.
 (And now he won't offer me work either.)
-* Guang and Huang intersection in Chinatown is where Yellow Lotus can be found, apparently.
+* Guang and Wu intersection in Chinatown is where Yellow Lotus can be found, apparently.
+* The Triad kneebreaker is in Kiriyama's in Chinatown.
 * Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and sells medical supplies as well, including field medical kits (or medkits).
 * Chas Moreno at Dr. Bob's Quickstitch offers work.